 How is sensor data stored?

 There is a tremendous volume of sensor data generated each minute, making storing these unique points an increasingly difficult task.
 Traditionally, some of these sensor data points would be stored only for a limited period of time.
-With cloud-based storage solutions, it becomes more feasible that captured data points are stored over longer periods of time to allow for time-based analysis.
+However, modern data management is enabling efficient and cost-effective storage in the long term.

 How can you transmit sensor data?